 We take instances of fraud or misuse of our platform seriously and have tools in place* for weeding out non-genuine reviews.
 Such reviews can be flagged by our customized software, another Trustpilot user, or the business that was reviewed.

-We let all consumers and businesses flag reviews that go against our guidelines, for example, if a review contains personal information or promotional content.
-Our Content Integrity team assess each flagged review and takes appropriate action.
+We let all consumers and businesses flag reviews that go against our guidelines, for example, if a review contains personal information or promotional content, or is written in response to an incentive.
+Our Content Integrity team assesses each flagged review and takes appropriate action.

 If a flagged review breaches our guidelines but the problem can be addressed, the review’s author will be asked to edit their review to make it compliant.